nus-cs2113-AY2324S1/ip/docs/README.md

 You can search for tasks containing specific keywords in their descriptions.

-Just input `find` "Keyword" to find tasks that contains the keyword you are searching for
+Just input `find` "Keyword" to find tasks that contains the keyword you are searching for.

 ```
 find Homework